 Edgar is overwhelmed by budgeting and does not know where to start.
-He has to do lots of research and learning before he can begin to make progress.
+He has a lot of research and learning to do before he starts to see progress.

-design a budgeting app that delivers scaffolded education, AI-powered personalization, and fully adjustable accessibility settings so novice budgeters and users with disabilities can set and achieve their financial goals with less stress and fewer obstacles?
+How might we design a budgeting app that delivers scaffolded education, AI powered personalization, and fully adjustable accessibility settings so novice budgeters and users with disabilities can set and achieve their financial goals with less stress and fewer obstacles?

 ≥ 80 % of first-time users create their first budget within 3 minutes